 State Commissioner for Disability should have the prime responsibility of ensuring the compliance of various sections and spirit of the policy.
-The State Disability Commissioner should preferably be of the rank of Secretary to the Government.

 Monitoring is an essential element in the upholding of human rights of PwDs.
 Monitoring can be used as a corrective tool against the violated rights of PwDs.
 It can also be used to measure trends patterns, and effectiveness of implementation of Policy framework.
 While all monitoring structures in Rajasthan should include the monitoring of the rights of PwDs in their mandates, the Commissioner for Disability should have a special responsibility for this task.
 The State Integrated Disability & Rehabilitation Services, having participation by civil society stakeholders as well as key Government departments, should also have an essential monitoring role.